High Welfare Matching Markets via Descending Price: General Bids

 \paragraph{Failure of equilibrium.} When asks are allowed, equilibrium becomes insufficient to provide welfare guarantees.
 Participants in the mechanism can place bids and asks such as to effectively refuse matches with one another, by asking above value or bidding below cost.
 If two players both ``refuse'' matches with one another, neither can unilaterally fix the situation.
 We prove this result for the MM with 1/4 rebate, but the same profile is also a zero welfare equilibrium with no rebate.

-\begin{proposition} In the bipartite setting with general values and costs, there always exist Nash equilibria of the Marshallian Match with zero welfare. \end{proposition} \begin{proof} Consider a complete bipartite graph in which each bidder $i$'s values all satisfy $v_{ij} = 2$ and each asker $j$'s costs all satisfy $c_{ji} = 1$.
-The optimal welfare is $n$ if there are $n$ bidders and $n$ askers.
-An equilibrium profile is for each bidder $i$ to bid $b_{ij} = 0$ on all askers while each asker $j$ asks $a_{ji} = 4$ on all bidders.
-The net bid on each edge is $-4$, so no matches are made and welfare is zero.
-It is an equilibrium because no agent can benefit from a unilateral deviation: Bidders $i$ can only cause a match by bidding $b_{ij} \geq 4$, in which case $i$'s utility would be at most $v_{ij} - 3b_{ij}/4 \leq -1$.
-Similarly, askers $j$ can only cause a match by asking $a_{ji} \leq 0 < c_{ji}$.
-They would be matched at price 0 and obtain no rebate, giving negative utility.
+\begin{proposition} In the bipartite setting with general values and costs, there always exists a Nash equilibria of the Marshallian Match with zero welfare. \end{proposition} \begin{proof} Let $x = \max_{i,j} \max\{|v_{ij}|,|c_{ji}|\}$.
+Consider the strategy profile where every bidder $i$ bids $b_{ij} = -2x$ on all neighbors $j$, and every asker $j$ asks $a_{ji} = 2x$ on all neighbors $i$.
+This is an equilibrium in which no matches occur.
+For a unilateral deviation to cause a match to occur, e.g. a bidder would have to change a bid to at least $b_{ij} = 2x$, resulting in a net payment of at least $2x$ after the rebate, giving negative utility.
+The asker's case is analogous. \end{proof}